Jesse Broadt: Contributor

 It is much better to have too much ice than too little, as excess ice takes care of itself by the end of the day.
 You should also consider freezing water bottles in advance, which can then be kept outside the cooler for instant ice water throughout the day.
 This trick also works well with iced tea, lemonade, and essentially any beverage that is not carbonated.

+That is surely a matter of opinion and even locale.
 Although everyone has ideas about the best foods for a picnic, you know the type of fare you and your family enjoy.
 Therefore, you may only need to tweak a few things in order to indulge in these same foods at the beach.

 You can bring your favorite sandwiches on your outing, but you should opt for pita bread or wraps as opposed to classic, sliced bread.
 Pitas and wraps are less sloppy and much easier to consume in a picnic environment where you may be balancing your plate on your knees.
 Wraps are also easy to eat one-handed, and such breads offer better protection for your food than sandwich bread.
 Additionally, pita bread and wraps are typically firmer than traditional bread, and therefore less apt to become soggy.